Texas Railroad History - Tower 18 (Joint Track) and Tower 60 (North Fort Worth)

 Fort Worth Record & Register, September 2, 1904

 Left: A train order office, presumably operated by the Fort Worth Belt, was located at Belt Junction.
-(1917 photograph by R. L. Denton, courtesy the Grace Museum, Cleburne, and The Portal to Texas History, hat tip, Dennis Hogan)
+(1917 photograph by R. L. Denton, courtesy the Grace Museum, Cleburne, hat tip, Dennis Hogan)

 Right: These passages are excerpted from the June 6, 1925 issue of